Arthurhiew/Stonks/README.md

 StockDetailActivity: Users can navigate to this screen by clicking on the stock StockDetailActivity shows a graph to track a stock price, financial data, the stock’s intrinsic value, and the percentage of how much the stock is over/undervalued.

 SearchActivity: SearchActivity displays search results when users input a keyword.
-It’ll show the stock’s ticker symbol, company name, and a button to add to the watchlist.
+It’ll show the stock’s ticker fds, company name, and a button to add to the watchlist.

+## Authors
+Arthur Hiew
+Josiah Metz
+Quan Nguyen